The article is updated according to the legal changes of January 2023

 - The salary of the employee and the working conditions should be not worse than those that are offered to Bulgarian citizens for the same work category.
 This conditions is complementing the condition for 50% higher salary than the average salary in Bulgaria.
 This is, because the salary for the particular job may be much higher (with more than 50%) than the average salary in Bulgaria;

 - The foreign employee must have the required professional experience and education for the particular job position.
-This condition also complements the EU Blue Card requirement for university education.
-This is so as the law requires specific education, rather than mere higher education.
+This condition also complements the EU Blue Card requirement for university education (or professional experience, according to the 2023 amendments).
+This is so as the law requires specific education, rather than mere higher education (or professional experience, after the 2023 amendments).

 1 apply only in the case of EU Blue Card